Edi Rama, the Albanian PM who took on the UK government over migration | bne IntelliNews

 Like many of today’s leading politicians in Southeast and Central Europe, Rama was a critic of the communist system.
 He was born during the Cold War, when Albania had arguably the most hardline and definitely the most isolated regime in the communist bloc.

-A talented artist who also played basketball for Albania’s national team, Rama became part of the movement pushing for democratic reforms, led by Democratic Party, which briefly in the early 1990s looked like it might be the country's democratic future.
+A talented artist who also played basketball for Albania’s national team, Rama became part of the movement pushing for democratic reforms, led by the Democratic Party, which briefly in the early 1990s looked like it might be the country's democratic future.
 However, he clashed with the movement’s leader Sali Berisha; three decades later the two are still rivals, with Berisha now back in charge of the party, which is the main opposition to Rama’s Socialists, the successor to the Communist Party.

 When Nanos resigned as leader of the Socialists after losing the 2005 general election, Rama took over.
 He sought to reorientate the party by reaching out to Albanians beyond the traditional Socialist support base, an approach that followed that of Tony Blair’s New Labour in the UK (years later, Blair’s consultancy was employed to advise Rama’s government).